hvianna/audioMotion.js/docs/coverpage.md

 # audioMotion

+> **SEE** YOUR MUSIC!

-> high-resolution real-time spectrum analyzer and music player
+- Music player and dual channel real-time audio spectrum analyzer
 - Visualize discrete FFT frequencies or up to 240 frequency bands
 - Several modes, color gradients and optional effects
-- Fullscreen and PIP high-resolution graphics @60fps
+- Fullscreen and Picture-In-Picture high-resolution graphics @60fps

 [Web App](https://audiomotion.app)
 [About](/#about)